12 Seasonal Spring Recipes That Are Super Easy to Make

 Morels are subtly nutty, woodsy wild mushrooms that start to come up in early April and are usually available until about mid-May.
 If you’re lucky, you can snap some up at your local farmer’s market or grocery store, and while they’re delightfully prepared in all kinds of ways (I’m a fan of just sautéeing them in grass-fed butter and finishing with a dash of sea salt, personally) this morel mushroom and quinoa salad is an especially healthful, flavorful way to enjoy a very seasonal treat.
 This recipe makes use of reconstituted dried morels, but you can absolutely substitute with the fresh variety since it’s the height of season.

 2. Seared Yellowfin Tuna with Sesame Sauce

 Yellowfin tuna are plentiful on the California coast in April, and unlike some other kinds of tuna, wild-caught yellowfin receives a “best choice” from Seafood Watch.
 It has a mild, meaty flavor, and while it’s leaner than its cousin bluefin, it has a fuller flavor than albacore.
-It’s a healthful, quick option for a weeknight meal — serve with garlic sesame stir-fried asparagus, which are also in season.
+It’s one of the healthiest, quickest spring recipes for a weeknight meal — serve with garlic sesame stir-fried asparagus, which is also in season.

 3. Mediterranean Roasted Artichoke Recipe